Locations:

 What is intermittent claudication?

-Intermittent claudication is muscle pain that happens when you’re active and stops when you rest.
-In some cases, the pain is intense enough that it even interferes with simpler activities like walking.
-Claudication-related pain happens because of a decrease in blood circulation, which can indicate or serious health conditions.
+Intermittent claudication is muscle pain that happens when you’re active and then stops when you rest.
+In some cases, the pain in your legs is intense enough that it makes you stop walking.
+Claudication-related pain happens because your blood isn’t moving through your body well.
+This can be a sign of serious health issues.

 Advertisement